wipa-frn/generate-qr-code/README.md

 ## Generate QR Code Project Web Application Coop-2019

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use library [qrcode.react](https://www.npmjs.com/package/qrcode.react) for generate QR code.

 In the project directory, you can run: